YHKok/tp/docs/DeveloperGuide.md

    5. Test Case - Adding a Duplicate Person (Failure)
       <br>`add n/Klaus Tay p/99837264 a/Cruise Centre 1 Maritime Square #02-127, 099253 r/parent`
       <br>Expected:
-       - Error Message: "This person already exists in the address book"
+       - Error Message: "This person already exists in EduConnect."
        - Invalid person is **not added** to EduConnect.

 ### Editing a Person